Welcome PowerShell User! This recipe is just one of the hundreds of useful resources contained in the PowerShell Cookbook.

 .) to your PATH environment variable.

-For more information about updating your system path, see Modify the User or System Path.
+For more information about updating your system path, see Recipe 16.2.

 If you want to capture the output of a command, you can either save the results into a variable, or save the results into a file.
-To save the results into a variable, see Store Information in Variables.
-To save the results into a file, see Store the Output of a Command into a File.
+To save the results into a variable, see Recipe 3.3.
+To save the results into a file, see Recipe 9.2.

 Where many scripters get misled when it comes to command arguments is how to change them within your scripts.
 For example, how do you get the filename from a PowerShell variable?
 The answer is to define a variable to hold the argument value, and just use that in the place you used to write the command argument: